 As a final step, you will be required to sign the participation agreement and pay the founder commitment fee to secure your position.

 The Executive Programme

 1. Build a strong founding team

-Days 1-10: full time: The programme kicks off with 10 full time intense days (Fri-Sun) of training, bootcamps, and team building exercises.
+Weeks 1-2: The programme kicks off with 8 full time intense days of training, bootcamps, and team building exercises; February 28 - March 2 (Fri-Mon) and March 5 - 8 (Thu-Sun).
 In this phase, we will be facilitating team building exercises to help you get to know other founders; we will train you on topics such as idea validation, go-to-market strategy, pitching to investors and others; and we will help you find a co-founder with complementary skillset.

 Team building exercises Sharing sessions by previous founders Workshops and team challengesMini bootcamps and design sprints